malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 There are a number of "Add On" capabilities with Client Managed products such as alerting reporting and chat bots that we refer to as Value Added Products in the Client  Managed product set.
 These tools and capabilities haven't been converted directly "as is" to Qlik Cloud and this will not be a Gap Analysis between Client Managed and SaaS but rather a guide to describe these tools in Client managed then describe aspects of QLik Cloud which are available currently to achieve similar capabilities.
 Qlik is building new features in Qlik Cloud continuously, to provide similar and in many cases additional capabilities in these areas.

+&nbsp;
+___
+## Value Added Products and similar Qlik Cloud SaaS Capabilities

+The key differences between Web Ticketing and JWT authentication type are subtle but important to mention:

 Client Managed tools that are relivant here include :

 Qlik NPrinting :